Skip to content

 Step 3: Install the package

-If all needed EasyBuild recipes are in one of the repositories, all you need to do to install the package is to run
+If all required EasyBuild recipes are in one of the repositories, all you need to do to install the package is to run

 The -r tells EasyBuild to also install dependencies that may not yet be installed.